B-24D "Pistol Packin' Mama" Serial Number 42-41209

 Mission History

-Took off from Port Moresby, one of six B-24s on a mission against Wewak.
-Over the target, this bomber met intense antiaircraft fire that disabled the #3 engine, but was able to remain in formation.
-When the lead bomber's bomb site malfunctioned, this B-24's bombardier, Blaney led the bombing with the others dropping on his command.
+On December 1, 1943 one of six B-24s that took off from 5 Mile Drome (Wards) near Port Moresby on a bombing mission against Wewak.
+Over the target, this B-24 encountered intense anti-aircraft fire that disabled the No. 3 engine, but was able to remain in formation.
+When the lead bomber's bomb site malfunctioned, this B-24's bombardier, 1st Lt.
+Blaney led the bombing with the rest of the formation dropping on his command.

 Memorials